 When you have a good system to relate properly with your customers, you will able to go deeper into discovering your customers’ problems since it opens a channel of communication for customer feedback.
 This leads to improved customer interaction with each of your customers’ thereby building trust and influencing their decisions to buy.

-Picture 3.
-Good relations leads to even better feedback
+Picture 5.
+Good relations lead to even better feedback

 Positive customer relations is the road map to loyal customers.
 Customer relations might look unimportant when compared to sales, marketing, product development, etc. However, businesses will find it very difficult to grow if it is neglected.
 It might seem overwhelming but if you get the core principles right, every other thing will fall into place.